- Currency is the Euro.

 How To Get To Innsbruck

 Vienna International Airport (Code: VIE) is located in Austria’s capital and is the main international airport for flying into Austria.
 Tickets are usually cheapest here.
-From Vienna, you can easily take a train into Innsbruck.
+From Vienna, you can take a train into Innsbruck - although it will be a bit long - about 6 hours trip.
 There are also regional flights run by Austrian Airlines that fly from Vienna Airport to Innsbruck.

 Salzburg Airport (Code: SZG) is the second biggest airport in Austria and you can sometimes find cheap flights here.
 You can also try Innsbruck Airport (Code: INN) but, of course, flights into smaller airports tend to be higher in price.

 Here are a couple other options if you want to fly into Europe and then make your way to Innsbruck:

 - Fly into Munich followed by a train into Innsbruck.
 Check out this link: https://global.flixbus.com/bus/innsbruck

 - Fly into Zurich Switzerland.
 This airport is huge and has many low cost options.
 You can then take a train to Innsbruck and it is actually quicker than a train from Vienna!

 - Fly into major international hub like Frankfurt or Amsterdam then take a connecting flight straight into Innsbruck.
 You can often find cheap flights from either airport for less than €50 on low cost airlines like EasyJet or RyanAir.

 Tip: To save money on a flight to Austria consider flying into a nearby city in a border country (like Munich Germany) and then taking a train to your final destination.
 If you do find a flight into Munich you can book a van that will meet you at the airport and take you directly to your hotel in or around Innsbruck for about the same price as a train ticket.